fluid-project/uio-plus/README.md

       https://chrome.google.com/webstore/detail/ui-options-plus-uio%20/okenndailhmikjjfcnmolpaefecbpaek) page on the
       Chrome Web Store appear correct.
 Double check things like version number/name, descriptions, screenshots, etc.
    2. Install the version from the Chrome Web Store, and run through the manual testing again.
 (See: step 1.2.3 above)
-   3. If everything is working, announce release where required (e.g., fluid-work list, GPII list, project teams, etc.).
+   3. If everything is working, announce release where required (e.g., fluid-work list, project teams, etc.).
       If there are any issues, fix them and repeat the process.

 ## 3rd Party Software